jenfly/pydata-intro-workshop/README.md

 A little bit of previous experience with Python or another coding language would be helpful, but not required!

 ### Description
 In this workshop, you will develop skills with powerful data analysis tools from Python's rich ecosystem of libraries.
 If you're wrestling with spreadsheets on a regular basis and want to find better ways to analyze and visualize your data, handle messy and missing data, and automate repetitive tasks, this workshop is for you.
-If you're coming from another data analysis environment (R, Matlab, etc.) or you're a Python enthusiast who is curious about Python's data analysis capabilities, this workshop is also for you!
+If you're coming from another data analysis environment (R, Matlab, etc.) and/or you're a Python enthusiast who is curious about Python's data analysis capabilities, this workshop is also for you!

 Working with real-world data and the Pandas library, you'll learn how to load data from a comma-separated values (csv) file, quickly summarize it from many different angles, and visualize it in graphs—all with just a few lines of code.
 You'll also learn how to dive into the data for a deeper analysis with techniques such as subsets, filters, text processing, and aggregation.

 ### Setup

+You'll want to bring your laptop for lots of hands-on practice as we work through the lessons and exercises.
+We'll be using Python 3.6, Jupyter notebook, numpy, pandas, matplotlib, and seaborn.
+I highly recommend using Anaconda to set up your environment, especially if you're new to Python and/or data analysis is your main reason for using Python.

+Please make sure to download and install the required libraries on your laptop prior to the workshop.
+For setup instructions, please see: https://jenfly.github.io/pydata-intro-workshop/SETUP

 When the slides, data files, and other workshop materials are ready, I'll provide a link here to download them as a zipped folder.

-You'll want to bring your laptop for lots of hands-on practice as we work through the lessons and exercises.
-We'll be using Python 3.6, Jupyter notebook, `pandas`, `matplotlib`, and other libraries.
-I recommend using Anaconda to set everything up, especially if you're new to Python and/or data analysis is your main reason for using Python.
-Please check back here later for installation instructions and data download links&mdash;coming soon...

 ### Pre-Workshop Survey
 A bit of info about you can help me customize the workshop to best address students' needs and goals.
 If you'd like to help out by completing a short, anonymous survey, please <a href="https://jenfly.typeform.com/to/sNEFUa" target="_blank">click here</a>.